by Howard H. Brinton

 There were many of Cromwell’s soldiers who gave up the carnal warfare in order to enter this even more dangerous warfare of the spirit.

-To the early Friends, there was a sharp distinction between two ways of life, that referred to as “the way of the world” and the other which is “not of this world.”
+To the early Friends, there was a sharp distinction between two ways of life, that they referred to as “the way of the world” and the other which is “not of this world.”
 The latter phrase was used, not in reference to some far-off heaven, but because the world had not yet adopted this way of life.
 Both ways could be lived on the earth.
 Wars were a part of “the way of this world”, while peaceable methods belonged to the unworldly way.
 The main source of Quaker pacifism is an intuitive vision of the way which is not of this world, a way which is recognized as good in itself, regardless of its apparent consequences.
 A typical expression of this insight is found in Edward Burrough’s Fourth General Epistle to All the Saints (1660):

 And as for all the confusions and distractions and rumors of wars, what are they to us?
 Is not our kingdom of another world even that of peace and righteousness?
 And hath not the Lord called us, and chosen us into the possession of that substance, wherein strife and enmity dwelleth not?
-Yea he hath broken down that part in us that is related thereunto, and being dead in that nature of strife, bloodshed and wars how can we live in strife and contention with the world….
+Yea he hath broken down that part in us that is related thereunto, and being dead in that nature of strife, bloodshed, and wars how can we live in strife and contention with the world….
 But our kingdom is inward and our weapons are spiritual and our victory and peace is not of the world.
 And our war is against souls’ enemies, and against the powers of darkness even by the Sword of the Spirit which God hath given us.

 Burrough practiced what he preached for there was no more valiant fighter for the Kingdom than this “Son of Thunder and Consolation” as he was called, who laid down his life in prison for his cause.